 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-: [1].
+Harm Jan Bogaard: Besides the use for basic research, the model can be applied to study thrombus dynamics, for the assessment of inflammatory responses in disease, for antiplatelet or anticoagulation therapy, and ultimately for personalized medicine [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera